truenas/documentation/content/TrueCommand/UserGuide/SystemManagement/SingleSystem/SingleSystemSettings.md

 Click the **Launch TrueNAS Interface** button <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-monitor-screenshot mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-monitor-screenshot" data-mat-icon-namespace="mdi"></mat-icon> on the system options menu to open a new browser tab with the TrueNAS sign-in screen for the selected TrueNAS system.

 ### Viewing TrueNAS Services
 TrueCommand offers limited control over system services.
-Click on **Services** <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-toolbox-outline mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-toolbox-outline" data-mat-icon-namespace="mdi"></mat-icon> on the system options menu to open **Services** screen with a  the list of services on the selected system and the current status of the service.
+Click on **Services** <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-toolbox-outline mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-toolbox-outline" data-mat-icon-namespace="mdi"></mat-icon> on the system options menu to open **Services** screen with a list of services on the selected system and the current status of the service.

 You cannot edit service parameters with TrueCommand, but can set them to start automatically on boot, stop, and start.